glycerine/zebrapack/README.md

 ZebraPack: a data description language and serialization format.
-This one is all black and white.
-No gray areas.
+Gobs version 2.0.
 ==========

 ZebraPack is a data definition language and serialization format.
 It removes gray areas from msgpack2 serialized data, and provides for declared schemas, sane data evolution, and more compact encoding.